Dareh123/FAAST/README.md

 # FAAST
 Prototype of FAAST (Full Agentic Application Security Testing), FAAST = SAST + DAST + LLM agents

 FAAST is an AI agent security testing agent that combines SAST (Static Application Security Testing) and DAST (Dynamic Application Security Testing) for web applications.
+It makes the link between both by providing the results of SAST to the DAST, by understanding how to reach each vulnerability.

 ## Features